CSU-Theory-Suite/theory-suite-wiki/docs/_sources/computing_resources/paton_computing_resources.rst.txt

     alias buzzsaw='ssh $USER@buzzsaw.chem.colostate.edu'

 To get accounts on these computers, you will need to contact an admin.
-For the Paton lab, this is Guilian (March 2023).
+For the Paton lab, this is Abhijeet (June 2023).

 Here is the CPU information for ACME and the local machines: